Sino-Huang/official-misconcept-lm-plan-gen/README.md

 > **TL;DR** Our study challenges prevailing views on LLMs' planning abilities.
 While fine-tuning on planning data alone doesn't yield robust skills, strategies to enhance LLM reasoning indeed made progress towards better plan quality, evidenced by increase of executability rate.

+To view the full version of the paper, please check this [link](https://github.com/Sino-Huang/official-misconcept-lm-plan-gen/blob/master/full_revisiting_strategies_for_llm_plan.pdf).

 > [!IMPORTANT]
 > This project utilizes the Kedro framework to enhance code modularity and ensure **reproducibility** to the greatest extent possible.
 If you encounter any issues related to **reproducibility**, please report them to the authors.